hackman3982/hack-nano/README.txt

 	    12) Receive an LDR values (0-~512) over a RF link
             13) Turns an LED ON/OFF over a bluetooth link using HC-05/HC-06 module
 	    14) Turns an LED and a PIEZO ON/OFF over a WiFi link
+	    15) Menu driven code to test on-board peripherals and uSD card module using Nokia5110 GLCD and a rotary encoder
  * NOTE	  : 1) All example codes from Arduino IDE (File->Examples->SD) will work on HACK-NANO board by making chipSelect=10
 	    2) Download Rtc by Makuna from https://github.com/Makuna/Rtc.
 Its a feature packed